This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 may include NSAIDS to decrease muscle aches and fever.
 Cold medicines may also be given to decrease coughing, nasal stuffiness, sneezing, and a runny nose.

-Manage your cold symptoms with the following:
+Manage your cold symptoms:

 Prevent the spread of germs